Mike Reeves, ASE Master Technician · Last reviewed June 25, 2026

 Frequently asked questions

-Can I embed this calculator on my forum or build thread?
+Can I embed this tire diameter calculator on my site?

-• Best All-Season Tires — match your new size with a load index and speed rating that fits your vehicle.
-Spec mismatch is the most common reason an upsize feels wrong.
+• Best All-Season Tires — match your target diameter with a load index and speed rating that fits your vehicle.
+Spec mismatch is the most common reason a new size feels wrong.

-• Best Tire Pressure Gauges — bigger tires need exact PSI to get the contact patch and rolling resistance right.
-A digital gauge ±0.5 PSI is the floor.
+• Best Tire Pressure Gauges — a bigger-diameter tire needs exact PSI to set the contact patch right.
+A digital gauge to ±0.5 PSI is the floor.

-• Best Portable Tire Inflators — top-off cold-morning PSI before sidewall flex steals MPG and ruins handling.
-Cordless is worth the price.
+• Best Portable Tire Inflators — top off cold-morning pressure before sidewall flex steals MPG and ruins handling.

 Sources & methodology